gordonb3/oikomaticz/INSTALL.md

 If the pi is not connected to a network, the device time will not be updated, resulting in scheduling issues.

 All ports below 1024 on linux systems can only be started by root.
-If you run domoticz on port 80, make sure to run it as root, e.g. : sudo ./domoticz
+If you run oikomaticz on port 80, make sure to run it as root, e.g. : sudo ./oikomaticz

 Compiling from source code:
 ---------------------------